publiccodenet/about/activities/codebase-stewardship/explaining-stewardship/codebase-quality.md

 ## Points to get across

 * help ensure the quality of the codebase, including the code, tests and documentation
-* can include checks on all code current in the codebase
+* can include checks on all code currently in the codebase
-* can include checks on all new contributions to the codebase, such as new elements created for individual components that be of use to others
+* can include checks on all new contributions to the codebase, such as new elements created for individual components that others might want to use